-Visit stem.vtol.org to learn more about the VFS STEM Program!
-This new online platform aims to provide quality VTOL-related learning resources for STEM educators ranging from primary through high school level , and to highlight the outreach efforts from our VFS regional and university chapters as well as membership at large.
+Visit stem.vtol.org or email firstname.lastname@example.org to learn more about the VFS STEM Program!
+This new online platform aims to provide quality VTOL-related learning resources for STEM educators ranging from primary through high school level, and to highlight the outreach efforts from our VFS regional and university chapters as well as membership at large.

 2018 Arizona SciTech Festival